ynashed/bionemo-fw-ea/docs/bionemo/quickstart-fw.md

 BioNeMo supports optional logging with Tensorboard and Weights and Biases.
 Tensorboard logging will create the standard `events.out.tfevents.....` file, while Weights and Biases logs are stored in a directory called `wandb`.
 Weights and Biases logging can be done offline if cluster restrictions do not allow upload of files during training.
 To enable offline logging and upload the contents after training, follow the directions for [offline sync](https://docs.wandb.ai/guides/technical-faq/setup#can-i-run-wandb-offline).

 ## Inference

 Trained BioNeMo models are provided on NGC for use.
-These models can be loaded with a gRPC interface provided in BioNeMo.
+These models can be loaded with a Triton gRPC interface provided by BioNeMo.
 Example notebooks are provided in the corresponding `nbs` directory in `examples`, for example, `examples/molecule/megamolbart/nbs`.

+The `bionemo.triton.inference_wrapper` module's `__main__` program starts this inference server.
+For convience, you may use the [`setup/startup.sh`](../../setup/startup.sh) script to start both this and a Jupyer Lab server that points to the model's inference notebook(s).

 If a local copy of the code exists on the workstation, download the pre-trained models with `./launch.sh download`.
-Alternatively, the models can be downloaded inside the container by running `source download_models.sh && download_bionemo_models`.
+Alternatively, the models can be downloaded inside the container by running `python download_models.py all --download_dir .`.
 Model weights downloaded from NGC will require an [NGC API key](https://docs.nvidia.com/ngc/ngc-overview/index.html#generating-api-key) to be configured.

-To launch the gRPC interface and a Jupyter notebook service in the corresponding directory, ensure that `JUPYTER_PORT` is set correctly in the `.env` file, then run `./launch.sh dev -c <model_name>`, where `<model_name>` is one of the following: `megamolbart`, `prott5nv`, `esm-1nv`.
+To launch the inference server and a Jupyter notebook service in the corresponding directory, ensure that `JUPYTER_PORT` is set correctly in the `.env` file, then run `./launch.sh dev -c <model_name>`, where `<model_name>` is one of the following: `megamolbart`, `prott5nv`, `esm-1nv`, or `esm-2nv`.
 Then open a browser at `http://<<HOST_NAME>>:$JUPYTER_PORT` to execute the notebook.
+NOTE: If `JUPYER_PORT` is not set, it will default to `8888`.

 ## Code Development Setup
 ### Code Organization